 There are no clear statistics about the number of companies using applicant tracking systems; however, it’s clear that those numbers will continue to grow as the software’s cost comes down.

-You also might not be aware of which companies are using an ATS when you submit your resume; however, applicant tracking systems are currently being used primarily in midsize and larger companies.
+You also might not be aware of which companies are using top resume ATS systems; however, applicant tracking systems are currently being used primarily in midsize and larger companies.
 Research indicates that almost all Fortune 500 companies use ATS software.
+Also, note that the market is shifting to cloud-based ATS solutions as well.

 Most online applications end up in one of two places: an applicant tracking system, or an email inbox.
 Neither are particularly easy to get out of.